AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/dispatcher/caching.md

 ---
 title: Caching in AEM as a Cloud Service
-description: Zwischenspeicherung in AEM as a Cloud Service
+description: Caching in AEM as a Cloud Service
 feature: Dispatcher
 exl-id: 4206abd1-d669-4f7d-8ff4-8980d12be9d6
 source-git-commit: 762c30f83a15aba24b56a8d4a6059b371b87aae2